 A day spent in St. Lucia on the stunning crystal-white Sugar Beach is surpassed only by the sight of the twin peaks of the Pitons visible across the bay.
 Hike to the summit of Gros Piton, a UNESCO World Heritage Site, or zipline over trees in sight of the twin peaks.

-Ride horseback on Cas en Bas Beach, or discover the colorful undersea marine world on scuba, snorkel or SNUBA excursions.
+Other exciting things to do in St. Lucia include horseback riding on Cas en Bas Beach or discovering the colorful undersea marine world on scuba, snorkel, or SNUBA excursions.